Being a Good Neighbour

 Being a good neighbour means being mindful and respectful of others, particularly in terms of noise, the behaviour of visitors and pets and the use of shared areas such as parking places, laundries and gardens.

-For the most part we all have great neighbours and with Housing Choices Tasmania, if you have a good neighbour, you can reward them through our Good Neighbour Initiative.
+If you have a good neighbour, you can reward them through our good neighbour initiative.

 If you would like to know more, please download the brochure below or contact your Housing Officer.

-Housing Choices Tasmania recognises that all residents have rights – As a Housing Choices Tasmania resident you have a right to:
+Housing Choices Australia recognises that all residents have rights, as our resident you have a right to:

 Under the Residential Tenancy Agreement, you are responsible for your own conduct as well as the behaviour of all other household members and any visitors to your property.